Barrett Toric

 Frequently Asked Questions

-Everything you need to know about the Barrett toric lens calculator for your toric IOL surgical planning.
+Everything you need to know about the Barrett toric calculator and its live 3D toric lens viewer.

 The Barrett Toric Calculator is an advanced tool used by ophthalmologists and cataract surgeons to calculate the optimal toric intraocular lens (IOL) power and axis alignment for patients undergoing cataract surgery with pre-existing corneal astigmatism.
+It features a live 3D toric lens viewer that visualizes IOL alignment in real-time.
 It uses theoretical modeling of the posterior corneal surface to improve the precision of toric IOL selection, resulting in better visual outcomes and reduced residual astigmatism.

 Unlike conventional toric calculators that rely on empirical nomogram adjustments, the Barrett toric lens calculator uses a theoretical model to predict posterior corneal astigmatism from anterior corneal measurements.
 This eliminates the need for direct posterior corneal measurement and has been shown in clinical studies to produce more accurate outcomes, particularly in eyes with against-the-rule and oblique astigmatism.